ignacioarieljaime/Rails_React_CRM/README.md

-# crm-sales-funnel
+# Customer Relationship Manager
-This application is a CRM sales funnel.
+This is a Customer Relationship Management application.
 ## General Information
 - Create, update and delete Prospects.
 - Create, update and delete Prospects.